madisp/madisp.github.io/_posts/2013-12-26-about-stupid.markdown

 Usually to have the layout represent some business logic state one has to set up onSaveInstanceState/onRestoreInstanceState, a bunch of broadcastreceivers/callbacks to receive notifications about changes and the actual viewtree manipulation code on top of that.
 Needless to say, I really like AngularJS's approach.

 So it would be really-really nice if we could do something similar to the AngularJS example in Android.
-To achieve this I needed a scripting language that I could use in XML layouts and a lightweight interpreter that for it that I could run in Java.
+To achieve this I needed a scripting language that I could use in XML layouts and a lightweight interpreter for it that I could run in Java.

 Enter Stupid.